 Framing components shall comply with ASTM C955 and the following.

-Provide products with an average recycled content of steel products so postconsumer recycled content plus one half of preconsumer recycled content not less than [25][ ] percent.
+Provide products with an average recycled content of steel products so postconsumer recycled content plus one half of pre-consumer recycled content not less than [25][ ] percent.

 Steel Sheet: ASTM A1003/A1003M, Structural Grade, Type H, metallic coated, of grade and coating weight as follows: